Silver Price Forecast For 2017

 Silver Prices On A Log Scale

 Silver prices bottomed in 2001 and have risen erratically since then.
 The log scale trend channel has expanded which indicates wide volatility, because silver prices rise too rapidly and then crash.
 Prices are currently at the low end of the expanding channel.
-Expect silver prices to rise substantially from here.
+Expect the silver price forcast 2017 to rise substantially from here.

 The center line of the expanding channel reaches approximately $50 by the end of 2017.
 The high end of the channel is about three times higher.
 This guarantees nothing but it indicates, based on the last 17 years of price history, that a paper silver price of $50 should NOT be surprising.
 Of course it will be a shock according to official pronouncements from “experts” on Wall Street who believe that all savings should be invested (trapped) in their digital accounts, but... consider the source.

 “...there is only one thing more frightening than not knowing what is coming next, and that is living in a world run by ‘experts’ who think they know exactly what is going to happen next.
 These are the same ‘experts’ who didn’t see the 2005 housing bubble, the 2008 financial collapse, the EU implosion, Brexit, or the Trump presidency.”